learningequality/kolibri-installer-android/README.md

 ## Helpful commands
 - [adb](https://developer.android.com/studio/command-line/adb) is pretty helpful.
 Here are some useful uses:
   - `adb logcat -b all -c` will clear out the device's log. ([Docs](https://developer.android.com/studio/command-line/logcat))
     - Logcat also has a large variety of filtering options.
 Check out the docs for those.
+Particularly, the filter `*:S` silences all tags without a filterspec.
+Combined with a desired tag, this will show only logs from that tag.
+The `adb` CLI option `-s` is a shorthand for `*:S`, so `adb logcat -s SomeTag` will only show logs from `SomeTag`.
+Alternatively, `*:F` will show only fatal logs from other tags.
   - Uninstall from terminal using `adb shell pm uninstall org.learningequality.Kolibri`. ([Docs](https://developer.android.com/studio/command-line/adb#pm))
 - Docker shouldn't be rebuilding very often, so it shouldn't be using that much storage.
 But if it does, you can run `docker system prune` to clear out all "dangling" images, containers, and layers.
 If you've been constantly rebuilding, it will likely get you several gigabytes of storage.